Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

-Note that despite the hypotheses on the ensemble in the conjecture being purely qualitative---in particular integrable inputs are not available---the conclusion is essentially that the ensemble must be the parabolic Airy line ensemble, which has very precise tail decay and integrable structure.
-As a first step towards this, our methods are able to yield quantitative evidence in favor of the conjecture.
-Indeed, our methods establish the same tail decay asymptotics for the top curve of any extremal stationary ensemble as for the parabolic Airy$_2$ process.
+Note that despite the hypotheses on the ensemble in Theorem~\ref{conj.extremality} being purely qualitative---in particular, integrable inputs are not available---the conclusion is essentially that the ensemble must be the parabolic Airy line ensemble, which has very precise tail decay and integrable structure.
+Thus, while the next result follows as an immediate consequence of Theorem~\ref{conj.extremality}, we include its proof as it may be applicable to other models where a priori tail bounds are not known.
+We also mention that our arguments may be regarded as softer in comparison to those of \cite{aggarwal2023strong}.